michkaroma/pomodoro/README.md

 - **Adjustable brightness** — 16 intensity levels for the LED matrix.
 - **Buzzer alert** — audio signal at the end of each phase.
 - **Reset** — return to the start of a fresh Pomodoro cycle at any time.
+- **Custom 3D-printed enclosure** — turns the breadboard prototype into a finished desk device.

 ---